 Each Lovevery playkit comes with a set of developmentally appropriate toys that are all organic and sustainably sourced for your little one.
 The first play kit is for 0-12 weeks, and the rest are by two month increments (so The Charmer for 3-4 months, The Sensor for 5-6 months).
 These are basically the ONLY toys our daughter has had her entire first year (plus books and puzzles) and they have kept her completely entertained and engaged.
 A lot of the lower price point gifts on this list, are actually from our play kits!

-Okay, I know you might think I'm crazy for such an expensive block set but hear me out: It's the best block set and only one your baby will ever need!
+You might think I'm crazy for such an expensive block set but hear me out: It's the best block set and only one your baby will ever need!

 First let's talk safety when it comes to block sets: you want to make sure you are choosing ones with water based and non toxic paints.
 Blocks go into kids mouths and we don't want that toxicity.
-Plus this block set is made from sustainably harvest wood.
+Plus this block set is made from sustainably harvest solid wood.

 Now let's talk about why it's the best/only block set your child will need: it comes with 70 pieces and a guide for over 20 activities you can do with the set.
 For instance, you can actually convert the box it comes in into a pull car using the materials in the set!
-It has a board that can be used to sort the blocks, a ramp for rolling them, a string to create pull toys, even little “people” looking pieces that are very reminist of the game of Life characters.
+It has a board that can be used to sort the wooden blocks, a ramp for rolling them, a string to create pull toys, even little “people” looking pieces that are very reminist of the game of Life characters.
 It's fabulous.
 Our daughter has had a small set of these blocks from one of her play kits I just mentioned, and she NEVER gets bored of them.
 She's constantly finding new ways to engage with the pieces, whether it's stacking, putting them in a bag, matching the colors, whatever.

 It's technically not a toy, but still a gift babies and parents will love.
 It's definitely for kids on the older end of this spectrum (18+ months).
 They can learn to climb it, use it as a stool to help at the kitchen counter, and there are easel and playhouse attachments too.

 Multiple Price Points for 6 months – 4+ years!